AndreVale69/simulator-automatic-warehouse/README.md

 # Simulator Automatic Warehouse

+This README is **out of date**.
+I'm developing a `1.0.0` version on [andre-branch](https://github.com/AndreVale69/simulator-automatic-warehouse/tree/andre-branch).
+The project is almost finished, and I'm studying how to make it available online using `pip`.
+So the following `README` refers to my bachelor's thesis (see [v0.0.1 pre-release](https://github.com/AndreVale69/simulator-automatic-warehouse/releases/tag/v0.0.1-bachelors-degree-thesis)).

 This repository was created for a thesis project for the University of Verona (Università di Verona).

 The project is a simulator of an automatic warehouse.
 The inspiration came from the [Vertimag][1] of